Existence of mASD connections on 4-manifolds with cylindrical ends: Gluing two connections

-We begin with the estimate over $\End\: X$.
-Note that the metric $g_{L, \lambda}$ is independent of $\lambda$ over this region, so we do not need to worry about showing that any such constant $C$ is independent of $\lambda$.
-To obtain the estimate, use H\"{o}lder's inequality to get
+We begin with the estimate over $\End X$.
+Note that the metric $g_{L, \lambda}$ is independent of $L, \lambda$ over this region, so we do not need to worry about showing that any such constant $C$ is independent of $L, \lambda$.
+To obtain the estimate, use the definition of the $\delta$-dependent norms, together with H\"{o}lder's inequality to get

 Since $2 \leq p < 4$, we have $4 \leq p^* < \infty$.
 Hence there is some $4 < r \leq \infty$ with $4^{-1} = r^{-1} + (p^*)^{-1}$.
 Then we can use H\"{o}lder's inequality again to continue the above: